Summary of Significant Accounting Policies

 Dec.
 31, 2020

 |Accounting Policies [Abstract]|

-The consolidated financial statements include the accounts of the Company and its majority owned subsidiaries over which the Company exercises control.
+The consolidated financial statements include the accounts of the Company, its majority owned subsidiaries over which the Company exercises control and a variable interest entity.
+See Note 6, Variable Interest Entity for further information.
 All intercompany accounts and transactions have been eliminated in consolidation.

 Cash and Cash Equivalents